acomito/expo-to-appstore-checklist/README.md

 ### To start, Open Expo XDE and "Publish" app
-Once published, get the URL and add it as the slug in your exp.json file:
+Once published, get the URL and add it as the slug in your exp.json file.
+This slug will be automatically generated, so just put the very last work of the slug such as rnplay and you will get exp.host/@notbrent/rnplay:

 ```
-  "slug": "exp.host/@notbrent/rnplay"
+  "slug": "rnplay"
 ```

 ### Decide on a iOS config